QuarkNerd/blog/swaterman/_posts/2020-03-03-microbit-raytracer.md

 You can try it out for yourself [in the official emulator](https://makecode.microbit.org/_dRJ72yCK0V6E) or [in my custom-made HTML test bench](http://microbit-raytracer.stevenwaterman.uk/index.html) (which generated the hi-res images in the top left of the video).

 The remainder of this post discusses more about the Micro:Bit, and explains what a ray tracer actually is and how it works.
-In my next blog post, I will discuss the actual implementation, and the challenges I faced when optimising such an intensive algorithm for the Micro:Bit.

 ## A :bit more about the Micro:Bit